zackrdavis/zackrdavis.github.io/fonting-with-gans/text.md

 )
 ```

-The sandbox at the top of this writeup uses `onnxruntime-web` to run the exported network, and feeds it inputs from `addresses.json`.
+The sandbox at the top of this writeup uses `onnxruntime-web` to run the exported network.
+Its character map is a combination of the best images from several runs of the inversion search, saved in `addresses.json`.

 [The Code](https://github.com/zackrdavis/VGAN-EMNIST-Inversion)